dennismacc/E-Commerce-Back-End/README.md

 ## License ⚙️
- This project is licensed under MIT
+ This project is licensed under ISC

 ## Contributing 🗂